 Theory of Change

-Crowdsourcing food donations, virtual matchmaking and GPS-enabled delivery systems can facilitate food availability, access and adequacy for low income communities at a very low cost, contributing to reducing food insecurity and improving nutrition among these low income populations.
-By rescuing food, Nilus also helps decrease the carbon, water and land-use footprint of food production.
+Crowdsourcing food donations, virtual matchmaking, and GPS-enabled delivery systems can facilitate food availability, access, and adequacy for low-income communities at a very low cost, reducing food insecurity and improving nutrition among low-income populations.

 Nilus' operations are technology-based.
 It has developed 3 digital solutions for different customer segments: (a) A Soup Kitchens Mobile App can be used to make online orders and to process payments: (b) A Driver Mobile App is used by registered drivers to manage trip requests and receive pick-up and delivery information; (c) A Stock Management System provides a platform to: i) create and manage stock online; ii) create trips; iii) register and manage users of the two mobile solutions; and iv) generate metrics and reports.
 In the next two years, Nilus will: